-Scheduled for Friday, August 6, 2021, from 12:00 PM ET to 1:00 PM ET • Hosted jointly by AST's Community of Transplant Scientists (COTS) and Women's Health Community of Practice (WHCOP)
+Recorded live on Friday, August 6, 2021 • Hosted jointly by AST's Community of Transplant Scientists (COTS) and Women's Health Community of Practice (WHCOP)

 "Recipient sex and estradiol levels affect transplant outcomes in an age-specific fashion"